techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 In this example:

 - `Teams-app-Id` is the app ID of the YouTube app in Teams (`com.microsoft.teamspace.tab.youtube`).
 Keep in mind that most Teams app IDs are alphanumeric and might look different.
-- `contentUrl` points to the experience within the destination Teams app (`https://tabs.teams.microsoft.com/youtubeContentStage?videoId=HBGmSy1iVmY`).
+- `URL-to-destination-experience` points to the experience within the destination Teams app (`https://tabs.teams.microsoft.com/youtubeContentStage?videoId=HBGmSy1iVmY`).
-- `name` is the name of the screen title (`Security talk`) when loading the URL.
+- `page-title` is the name of the screen title (`Security talk`) when loading the URL.

 If the YouTube app in Teams is available to you, you can send this URL to yourself and confirm it opens.